rouhollahasadi/royaland/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Royaland , please send an e-mail to rouhollah asadi  via [rouhollahasadi83@gmail.com](mailto:rouhollahasadi83@gmail.com).
 All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+All right reserved